fxadecimal/workingon/README.md

 Solution: A go-based personal log file

-Problem: I've often have 2-6 projects on the go that I need to dip in and out of
+Problem: I've often have 2-6 projects on the go that I need to work on that I forget

 ## Usage: